markusfinell/finell.dev/src/content/blog/2024-10-23-improved-grid.md

 ---
 title: An improved grid from "Every Layout"
+description: An improved version of The Grid from Every Layout by Andy Bell and Heydon Pickering.
+date: 2024-11-02
 ---

 I am a big fan of [Andy Bell](https://andy-bell.co.uk) and [Heydon Pickering](https://heydonworks.com).
 They want to build the best possible experiences for everyone.
-Not by slapping on megabytes of JavaScript libraries and CSS frameworks and building everything in React, but by building the best possible *baseline* experience and progressively enhancing it where it makes sense.
+They do it by building the best possible *baseline* experience and progressively enhancing it where it makes sense.

 I found their work through their [Every Layout](https://every-layout.dev/) project.
 Every Layout explains how to build common layout components with simple CSS that works *with* the browser instead of against it.